ubclaunchpad/rocket2/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 e.g. "Affects #123"

 Create a copy of that line for each Github Issue affected, and replace "Affects" with "Closes" if merging this will close the relevant ticket.
+If this change is not for a particular ticket, just write "n/a" instead.
 -->

 ## Details